The Domain Settings page is where you manage:

 Manage domain assignments

 - Click the down arrow to the right of the page title and select Domain Assignments to access the list of microsite paths and their assigned domains.
+Use this page to organize and streamline the domain management for each microsite within your Higher Logic site.

 - Select a microsite path and click Manage Assignments.